mattjared/reactreps/README.md

 - [ ] turn any birthday into a color
 - [ ] turn any name into a color
 - [ ] pig latin translator
-- [ ] resume maker (enter a bunch of date and click a few buttons to change styles made)
+- [ ] resume maker (enter a bunch of data and click a few buttons to change styles made)
 - [ ] swanson pyramid of greatness
 - [ ] markdown editor
 - [ ] calculator
 - [ ] "are there nba games today?" app
 - [ ] sticky scroll bar
 - [ ] usefull css output with a gui like [this](http://www.lugolabs.com/caret)

+Completed Reps
+- Rep001: show time
+- Rep002: show content of input on page
+- Rep003: show content of input after button click - using refs
+- Rep004: same as rep004 but with state
+- Rep005: toggle class on click
+- Rep006: attempt at tabbed navigation but stumbled on padding state to different components
+- Rep007: width and height of element. lots of help from [this](https://github.com/KyleAMathews/react-component-width-mixin)